Jhawk414/Jhawk414/README.md

 ## Hey there 👋

-- ✈ I'm an aerospace graduate student interested in airbreathing propulsion performance analysis & design.
+- ✈ I'm an aerospace graduate student interested in airbreathing propulsion design.

 - 🔥 I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance & validate it in NPSS.